plasma-umass/snakefish/dev_doc.md

 **NOTE 2**: If you want to clean the build directory, run `cmake --build cmake-build-debug --target clean -- -j 4`.
 That alone doesn't purge CMake's cache, so sometimes you might need `rm -rf cmake-build-debug`

 ## Design Decisions
+- Shared memory is used for IPC.
+[Unnamed semaphores](http://man7.org/linux/man-pages/man7/sem_overview.7.html) are used to implement blocking/non-blocking `receive()`.
+Since unnamed semaphores are not implemented on macOS, named semaphores are used there instead.
-- For IPC, unix domain socket & shared memory are used for now.
-For small messages (<= 1KiB), sockets are used.
-For large messages (> 1KiB), shared memory is used.
-A `std::atomic_flag` is used as a lock to synchronize shared memory access.
+- A `std::atomic_flag` is used as a lock to synchronize shared memory access.
 Such usage should be safe, as `std::atomic_flag` is [always lock-free](https://en.cppreference.com/w/cpp/atomic/atomic_flag), and lock-free atomics are also address-free ([ref 1](https://stackoverflow.com/a/51463590), [ref 2](https://stackoverflow.com/a/19937333)).

 ## Discussion Points
 - Better way to IPC objects than `pickle`?
 Currently, `dumps()` is used to serialize Python objects into `bytes`, which can be converted into byte buffers (`void *`) accessible in C++ ([ref 1](https://docs.python.org/3.8/c-api/memoryview.html), [ref 2](https://docs.python.org/3.8/c-api/buffer.html#buffer-structure)).
 Deserialization is done in a similar way using `loads()`.
 This means sending an Python object to another process takes at least 4 copying.